VamsiSukamanchi/dataviz-project-final/README.md

  - Can rows be parsed word by word into a dictionary to find common words?
  - Can we take a sample set to represent the whole set fairly?

-## Schedule of deliverables
- - For task 1, I will make a scatter plot with sales and year on axes with a menu filtering the publisher and see which one has an increase in sales (probably by producing a correaltion table for each publisher for an easy view of all publishers to the side).
-This will take two weeks to complete.
-Date of submission: 10/21/20
- - For task 2, I will create a line chart with each line representing a region with games and their sales as the axes and the interaction would be to choose a game such that it would highlight the points of the sales of a game in all lines(if possible).
-I will see if these points increase/decrease w.r.t. previous points.
-This will take one and a half week to complete.
-Date of submission: 11/1/20
- - For task 3, I plan to funnel/area/bubble chart for sales in every region.
-So the number of graphs is equal to number of regions and see which area is the greatest.
-This will take one week of time to complete.
-Date of submission: 11/8/20
- - For task 4, I would create a word search bar with autocomplete feature to find matching games to check whether there are there.
-This will take half a week to complete.
-Thus, totaling to five weeks of work.
-Date of submission: 11/11/20

 ## Final Vizs and insights

 [![image](https://github.com/VamsiSukamanchi/dataviz-project-final/blob/master/1.png)](https://vizhub.com/VamsiSukamanchi/a202ddcc762f4d6a9a9e1d2af522b772)

+This is a color legend plot which helped me to segway to the better idea to create a menu for publisher as in this plot of year v/s global sales of a game, we aren't able to see all the publishers.

 [![image](https://github.com/VamsiSukamanchi/dataviz-project-final/blob/master/Screenshot%202020-11-08%20174739.png)](https://vizhub.com/VamsiSukamanchi/48ab2bdba2df494cbd688fbbfbf1f26f)
+This is a bubble plot with genre and global sales as the axes.
+I have added EU sales and Japan sales to compare them to the global sales.
+Here, we can observe that EU sales are directly proportional to the Global sales but the sales in japan show no such relation.

 [![image](https://github.com/VamsiSukamanchi/dataviz-project-final/blob/master/Screenshot%202020-11-08%20175030.png)](https://vizhub.com/VamsiSukamanchi/c37eb738105840de9f43cdc889a72018)
+This is a bar plot showing the total global sales yearly by a publisher/publishers.
+The publishers can be chosen from the dropdown menu.
+As far as I have observed there is a kind of normal distribution of sales.
+This is, most probably, because the number of good games increased every year and the global share for each game decreased.
+Until 2010, the  good games were limited in number, so, they made it to top 10000.

 ## Future Works
- - For task 4, I would create a word search bar with autocomplete feature to find matching games to check whether there are there.
+ - I will create a word search bar with autocomplete feature to find matching games to check whether they are present in the list.